Community Right to Bid - Process

 Community nominations may be made at any time, including after an asset has been put onto the market.
 However no restrictions on sale arise from nomination - it is only listing which brings the statutory provisions into play.

 To nominate a facility you must tell us the address of the property, details of the owner, the extent of the site and why you feel it is an asset of community value.
 You must also provide evidence of your eligibility to nominate.
-To help with this we have provided a nomination form which you can download from the bottom of the page.
+To help with this we have provided a nomination form which you will need to complete and submit.

 Once we have received the completed form we will check the eligibility of the nomination and then assess whether it meets the criteria.
 If we feel the property does have community value it will be added to the "List of Assets of Community Value".
 Assets will remain on the list for five years and a land charge will be registered against the property.
 We aim to assess nominations within eight weeks of receipt.